 Trump's Proposed Cabinet's Record on Latin America

-Who has the incoming president picked to serve in roles that deal with the Americas, like border czar and secretaries of state and commerce?
+Who has the incoming president picked to serve in roles that deal with the Americas, like border czar and secretaries of state and the treasury?

 Since his election on November 5, Donald Trump has begun to announce his team for his second presidential term.
 Among the secretaries, ambassadors, and advisors, some of the picks have extensive histories with Latin America.
 That includes his nominee for secretary of state, Florida Senator Marco Rubio, who, if confirmed, would be the highest serving Latino in U.S. history.